enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 * ...

 For this, an interface exists called :class:`JobManager` inside jar jqm-api.jar.
-Using it is trivial: just create a field (static or not) inside your job class (whatever type - Main, Runnable or JQM) and the engine will **inject an implementation ready for use**.
+Using it is trivial: just create a public field (static or not) inside your job class (whatever type - Main, Runnable or JQM) and the engine will **inject an implementation ready for use**.

 .. note:: the 'explicit JQM jobs' payload type already has one :class:`JobManager` field named jm defined in the base class JobBase - it would have